vanvalenlab/kiosk-redis-consumer/README.md

     # the data to process with the model, required.
     input_file_name = hvals.get('input_file_name')

-    # TODO: the model can be passed in as an environment variable,
+    # the model can be passed in as an environment variable,
     # and parsed in settings.py.
     model_name, model_version = 'CustomModel:1'.split(':')